Cylinder head

 Intake manifold

-The intake manifold is a channel for air flow into the combustion chamber of the cylinder through the throttle body and affects engine torque, power, noise, vehicle handling, emissions, fuel economy and performance.
+The intake manifold is the passageway for air flow into the cylinder combustion chamber through the throttle body and affects engine torque, power, noise, vehicle handling, emissions, fuel economy and performance.

-It is made from die-cast aluminum alloy for increased strength combined with light weight and is integral with the coolant passage.
+It is cast from aluminum alloy for increased strength combined with light weight and is integral with the coolant passage.

 Charge air cooler

-A turbocharger is a device that supplies hot and compressed air, i.e. from a turbine, by sucking in exhaust gases or ram air, to an engine to increase power.
+A turbocharger is a device that supplies hot and compressed air, i.e. from a turbine, by sucking in exhaust gases or ram air, into an engine to increase power.

-The rapidly compressed air from this turbocharger expands at high temperature and causes a decrease in the efficiency of charge into the cylinder as the oxygen concentration decreases.
+The rapidly compressed air from this turbocharger expands at high temperature and causes a reduction in the efficiency of the charge into the cylinder as the oxygen concentration decreases.

-However, the efficiency of the charge into the cylinder increases as the compressed hot air cools and the density of the air increases as it passes through the charge air cooler.
+However, the efficiency of charging into the cylinder increases as the compressed hot air cools and the air density increases as it passes through the charge air cooler.

-It also improves fuel efficiency and reduces CO2 emissions.
+It also helps improve fuel economy and reduce CO₂ emissions.

-Mounted on top of the radiator at the front of the vehicle, the charge air cooler cools compressed hot air by directing airflow through the grille.
+A charge air cooler, mounted on top of the radiator at the front of the vehicle, cools the compressed hot air by directing air flow through the radiator grille.

 Vacuum pump

-Vacuum pump provides vacuum for brake booster and EGR controller (EGR) on a diesel engine and is mounted on the upper left side of the engine to mate with the camshaft and is driven from the camshaft on a Euro 4 diesel engine.
+The vacuum pump provides vacuum for the brake booster and the exhaust gas recirculation (EGR) controller on a diesel engine and is mounted on the top left side of the engine to mate with the camshaft and is driven from the camshaft on a Euro 4 diesel engine.

 Suspension

-The engine suspension system serves to mount the power plant on the body and support the power plant in its design stationary position.
-Suspensions are designed to reduce dynamic loads, both internally generated by the power plant and external road influences, by isolating the vehicle from the power plant, controlling the movement of the power plant, and counteracting the forces and torques of the power plant.
+The engine suspension system is used to mount the power plant on the body and support the power plant in its designed fixed position.
+The suspensions are designed to reduce dynamic loads, both internally generated by the power plant and external road impacts by isolating the vehicle from the power plant, regulating the movement of the power plant and counteracting the forces and torques of the power plant.

-The engine suspension system includes four suspensions: Left and right load-bearing support suspensions and front and rear anti-torque suspensions.
+The engine suspension system consists of four suspensions: Left and right load-bearing support suspensions and front and rear anti-torque suspensions.

-Right suspension (engine) is a normal suspension, while the left (gearboxes) is a hydraulic suspension.
-Both front and rear suspensions are standard.
+The right (engine) mount is a normal mount, while the left (gearboxes) is a hydraulic suspension.
+Both front and rear suspensions are of standard type.